williamweckl/star_wars_api/README.md

 ## Developing

+### CI

+After submitting a Pull Request (PR) or a PR is merged to the main branch, a CI tool ([CircleCI](https://circleci.com/)) will run all the tests, the code linter and it will also check for compilation warnings.

+The new application code needs to pass the coverage (100% check), the unit tests and the linter to be able to be merged.

+If you are developing new features, you probably don't want to wait for the CI every commit/push you do.
+You can perform this checks by running the specific tools instructed bellow.

 ### Linter

 **IMPORTANT NOTICE:** For the linter command work, you need to start the application container first using the [start](#start) section instructions.